Maultasche/LargeSortCSharp/README.md

   - Writes the final result to an output file, the name of which is also an input parameter
   - Accepts a parameter which will tell the sorting program whether to erase the intermediate files when it is done
   - The input file is assumed to have one integer per line and will produce an output file with one integer per line

+I've also implemented the same solution in Node.js in the [NodeLargeSort](https://github.com/Maultasche/NodeLargeSort) project, and in Elixir in the [ElixirLargeSort] https://github.com/Maultasche/ElixirLargeSort project.
+I like to reimplement this project every time I learn a new language.

 ## Current Status